 - 1. The Town is bisected by I-94.
 There is one full interchange at CTH F and a partial interchange at Willow Glen Road, as more fully discussed in the Transportation Element.
+In terms of economic development, it must be noted that the Town has considered the value of the Willow Glen Road partial interchange and concludes that the removal of this interchange would not be detrimental to the economic well-being of the Town during the life of this plan.
 The full interchange at CTH F is centrally located in the Town, allowing convenient access to and from I-94 for all users with business in the Town.
 Because the preservation of the Town's rural character is the foremost goal of this plan and is seen to have economic value to the Town, the Town does not support the further expansion of the Willow Glen Road interchange.
 The Town perceives that expansion of this interchange would create increased levels of residential and non-residential traffic and increased development pressures.
 This would not be consistent with preservation of the Town's rural character. - 2.
-Of the approximately 138 acres in the Town of Concord rural hamlet, about 55 acres are currently in agricultural use or are open uncultivated land according to Jefferson County data.
-This acreage should be adequate to support additional business development through the life of this plan.

-- 3. Under the County Zoning Ordinance, the Community District permits a mix of residential, commercial, industrial, and institutional uses and has appropriately been designated as the primary future zoning district for the designated rural hamlet area.
-Many potential uses in the Community zoning district are conditional uses and the property owner must gain Town of Concord input and Jefferson County approval for the proposed use.
+Of the approximately 135 acres in the Town of Concord rural hamlet, about 51 acres are currently in agricultural use or are open uncultivated land.
+This acreage should be adequate to support additional business development through the life of this plan. - 3.
+Under the County Zoning Ordinance, the Community District permits a mix of residential, commercial, industrial, and institutional uses and has appropriately been designated as the primary future zoning district for the designated rural hamlet area.
+Many potential uses in the Community zoning district are conditional uses and the property owner must gain approval of both the Town of Concord and Jefferson County for the proposed use.
 The Jefferson County Zoning Ordinance currently provides for 46 conditional uses for Community zoning. - 4.
-Under the County's Agricultural Preservation and Land Use Plan, property owners may request rezoning to A-2 (Ag Business) anywhere in the town to establish a new business.
-Approximately 15 parcels scattered throughout the town currently have this zoning designation.
+Under the County's Agricultural Preservation and Land Use Plan, property owners may request rezoning to A-2 (Ag Business) just about anywhere in the town to establish a new business.
+Approximately 15 parcels currently have this zoning designation, scattered throughout the town.
 Residential development is also scattered widely throughout the town due to County zoning policies which allow a certain number of residential lot splits from each A-1 parent parcel.
 As a result, business development with A-2 zoning can occur near existing homes.
-Business development often negatively affects the quality of life for nearby residential development and rural character of the town.
-The Town will not allow rezoning to the A-2 district outside the town hamlet. - 5.
+Business development often negatively affects the quality of life and rural character of the

+- town.
+It is important that the town determine under what circumstances it would approve rezoning to A-2 to prevent these negative effects. - 5.
 Jefferson County zoning allows conditional use permits for home occupations in both A-1 and A-3 zoning.
 Because business development, even if low impact, often negatively affects the quality of life and rural character associated with rural residential development, it is important that the town participate in the review of conditional use permit applications for home occupations to ensure that such uses do not negatively impact existing residential development. - 6.
 We have seen an increase in applications for large multi-shed storage facilities for renting out storage.
 This is becoming an issue in terms of clusters of large sheds.
 Two of these facilities are located in or near the hamlet.
-The town does not wish to approve more of these as the industrial nature of such developments detracts from the rural character and community feel that town citizens desire.
+The town does not wish to approve more of these as the industrial nature of such developments detracts from the rural nature and community feel that town citizens desire.